 The annual meeting of the International Whaling Commission (IWC) began in the Australian city of Canberra on Monday (20 June).

-The annual meeting of the International Whaling Commission (IWC) began in the Australian city of Canberra on Monday (20 June).
+Background: The annual meeting of the International Whaling Commission (IWC) began in the Australian city of Canberra on Monday (20 June).
 Representatives of the 16 member nations are to decide how many whales should be killed in the next twelve months.
 On the day the meeting opened, about 200 protesters went to the Japanese, Canadian and Soviet embassies in London t call for a ten-year moratorium on killing whales.
 Those countries have opposed such calls in the past.

 SYNOPSIS: Whaling is a major industry in the Soviet Union and Japan.
 Only five other IWC members -- Australia, Denmark, Brazil, Iceland and Norway -- still maintain whaling fleets.
 The IWC set an annual kill quote last year of 28,000 whales.
 And at the opening session of this year's meeting the Soviet Union and Japan expressed their concern at the calls for a reduction in that figure.